our baptist distinctives

 SAVED, BAPTIZED CHURCH MEMBERSHIP

-The Bible mandates only two offices in the church pastor and deacon.
-The three terms pastor, elder, and bishop, or overseer all refer to the same office.
-The two offices of pastor and deacon exist within the local church, not as a hierarchy outside or over the local church.
+The Bible mandates only two offices in the church pastor (cf.: elder/bishop/overseer) and deacon.
+The two offices of pastor and deacon exist within the local church, not as a hierarchy outside or over the local church, but in subjection to Christ's headship and the Scriptures.
 (1 Timothy 3:1-13; Acts 20:17-38; Philippians 1:1)

 SEPARATION OF CHURCH AND STATE